 - An item that has been reviewed is thereafter deemed to be ineligible for any further review or remark.

 - A student who is dissatisfied with the mark given for a piece of assessment may lodge a request with the unit coordinator for the piece of work to be remarked.
 Requests must be lodged in writing no later than twenty University working days after the work is made available for return to the student.

-- Tests and examinations completed under invigilated conditions are ineligible for remarking.
+- Tests and scheduled final assessments completed under invigilated conditions are ineligible for remarking.

 - Where a remark is requested a member of academic staff with appropriate expertise will be appointed by the unit coordinator to assess the item in question.
 The second marker will be provided with a clean copy of the item of assessment and the criteria applicable to the assessment of the work.
 The second marker will not be informed of or provided with: the reason for the remark request; the original, corrected item of assessment; the original mark and grade awarded; the original marker’s comments on the item of assessment.

 - The mark and grade awarded by the second marker will become the final mark and grade for the assessment item, notwithstanding the fact that this second mark may be lower than the mark originally awarded.